 Evergreen Shrub Care

 Evergreens are shrubs and trees that don't lose their foliage over the winter.
-When it comes to evergreen shrubs, the arborvitae (Thuja) is one of the most common, used in front of picture windows or as tall privacy hedges along side yards.
+When it comes to evergreen shrubs, the arborvitae (Thuja spp., USDA zones 2-8, depending on species and cultivar) is one of the most common, used in front of picture windows or as tall privacy hedges along side yards.
 Evergreens such as the arborvitae require very little attention once established other than the occasional trimming.
 Water evergreens with a thorough soaking every few weeks during dry conditions to prevent the plants from turning brown.